-- (a) paragraphs 1 and 2 are replaced by the following: - '1.
-A qualifying holding, the amount of which exceeds 15 % of the eligible capital of the institution, in an undertaking which is not a financial sector entity, shall be subject to the provisions laid down in paragraph 3. - The total amount of the qualifying holdings of an institution in undertakings other than those referred to in paragraph 1 that exceeds 60 % of its eligible capital shall be subject to paragraph 3.'; - (b) paragraph 4 is deleted;
+- (27) Article 89 is amended as follows: - (a) paragraphs 1 and 2 are replaced by the following: - '1.
+A qualifying holding, the amount of which exceeds 15 % of the eligible capital of the institution, in an undertaking which is not a financial sector entity, shall be subject to the provisions laid down in paragraph 3. - 2.
+The total amount of the qualifying holdings of an institution in undertakings other than those referred to in paragraph 1 that exceeds 60 % of its eligible capital shall be subject to paragraph 3.'; - (b) paragraph 4 is deleted;